 |NDMI012||Combinatorics and Graph Theory II||6||2/2 C+Ex||---|

 The course code is given in the first column.
 The number in the “Credit” column specifies the number of ECTS credits for completion of the course.
 The Winter and Summer columns specify the semester in which the course is offered, the number of hours of lectures/hours of classes per week, and how the course is assessed (i.e., by a course credit – C, by an exam – Ex).

-At the beginning of each semester there is a period of several weeks during which you should choose from and enrol in courses that you plan to take that semester (see Academic Calendar).
-Enrolment is performed electronically through the "Student Information System (SIS Homepage).
-The period for course enrolment is split into two phases: in the first phase (priority mode), you have the right to enrol in your obligatory and elective courses; in the second phase (open mode), you can enrol in any courses.
-Additional details are provided at another web page.
+At the beginning of each semester there is a period of several weeks during which you should choose from and enrol in courses that you plan to take that semester (see the Academic Calendar).
+Enrolment is performed electronically through the "Student Information System (SIS Homepage); further technical details are provided on another web page.

 It is up to you which courses to enrol in, subject to the requirements of your curriculum and to the number of credits required in the Annual Evaluation.
 If your interests are wider than specified by your curriculum or if you decide not to follow the recommended course of study exactly, then you can enrol in additional courses; there is no upper limit to the number of courses in which you can enrol.
 Course enrolment may be restricted by certain conditions (requisites), of which the most common are the following:

 - Prerequisite – A prerequisite to Course X is a course that must be successfully completed before you can enrol in Course X.

 - Corequisite – A corequisite to Course X is a course that you have to enrol in at the same time as Course X, or that you have already successfully completed.